qit-2024/qit_programming/README.md

 # qit_programming
-problem no. 17 and AES project in django
+problem no. 17 from Leetcode and AES project in django